apache/flink/docs/content/docs/dev/table/sqlClient.md

 ### Key-strokes

-There is a list of available key-strokes in SQL client
+There is a list of available key-strokes in SQL Client

 | Key-Stroke (Linux, Windows(WSL)) | Key-Stroke (Mac) | Description                                                                            |
 |:---------------------------------|------------------|:---------------------------------------------------------------------------------------|